 - Social Justice Awakenings: Oak class members learn about social justice issues such as hunger or the environment and also work on outreach projects

 - Thinking Critically: The children work on developing an understanding of ethics, logic, and critical thinking

-At Harmony, all RE classes come together every two months to focus on team and community building.
+At Harmony, all RE classes come together periodically to focus on team and community building.
 These classes include ice breakers, team building activities, and playing games, with the focus on fostering a sense of community across all age groups.